alterNERDtive/VaultHunters-tweaks/README.md

 ### Researches

-* Lowered the research penalty in the “Production” category to +8.
 * Raised the research cost of Automatic Genius to ~~10~~ 3.
 Might change again, not sure on the balancing of this one yet.
 * Automatic Genius no longer requires unlocking everything else.